In this section

 Local authorities have a duty under section 436A of the Education Act 1996 to make arrangements to establish the identities of children in their area who are not registered pupils at a school and are not receiving suitable education otherwise.
 This duty only relates to children of compulsory school age.

 In Hull, the safety and wellbeing of our most vulnerable children is paramount.
-If you have concerns regarding a child missing education, complete the children missing education referral form.
+If you have concerns about a child missing education, complete the children missing education referral form.

 The role of schools